S.Korea to boost coronavirus tracing privacy amid fears of backlash

-South Korean health authorities said on Thursday they would revise their practice of publicizing the travel routes of coronavirus patients due to fears of a backlash against people who attended nightclubs at the center of a new outbreak.
-After weeks of nearly no new domestic coronavirus cases, South Korea has seen a new spike in infections centered around nightclubs and bars in some of Seoul's most popular nightlife neighborhoods.
+South Korean health authorities said on Thursday they would revise their practice of publicising the travel routes of coronavirus patients due to fears of a backlash against people who attended nightclubs at the centre of a new outbreak.
+After weeks of nearly no new domestic coronavirus cases, South Korea has seen a new spike in infections centred around nightclubs and bars in some of Seoul's most popular nightlife neighbourhoods.

+NEIGHBOURHOOD TAKES A HIT South Korea reported 29 new cases as of midnight Wednesday, bringing the country's total to 10,991 with 260 deaths.

-Of those new cases, 20 were linked to the outbreak from the clubs in Seoul's Itaewon neighborhood.
-A total of 131 cases have been linked to that outbreak, including clubgoers as well as secondary infections in family members, coworkers, and students.
-In one case, a young man who visited a club is accused of not disclosing his work at a school in the nearby city of Incheon.
+Of those new cases, 20 were linked to the outbreak from the clubs in Seoul's Itaewon neighbourhood.
+A total of 133 cases have been linked to that outbreak, including clubgoers as well as secondary infections in family members, coworkers, and students.
+The streets in Itaewon were unusually quiet on Thursday.
+Some shops had signs announcing temporary closures, and the entrances to some bars and karaoke clubs bore notices from the Seoul municipal government informing on the city's reinstated ban on large gatherings at such businesses.

-After officials used cellphone data to discover his workplace, they confirmed at least 11 related infections, including among the man's students.
-That case has also led to 1,700 people in Incheon being tested and quarantined after some of the students went to church on Sunday.
+"There were a lot of clients heading to Itaewon even up until last week," Choi Seok-soo, a longtime taxi driver, told Reuters.
+"People would go there at 10, 11 p.m. - until 1 a.m. in the morning on weekends.
+But since the outbreak, no one wants to go there."
+Kim Chang-hyun, who runs an antique shop in Itaewon, said the business situation is the worst he's seen in decades.

+“I’ve been working here for the last 33 years and have endured the IMF crisis and the financial crisis," Kim said.
+"But the situation now is worse than it was back then."
+The cluster of infections in Itaewon and other nightlife spots came as the country was easing social distancing guidelines, and the cases led to public criticism of both the clubgoers as well as health officials who allowed the clubs to reopen.

 ALSO READ